belguawhale/Discord-Werewolf/README.md

 You must first create a new bot account at https://discordapp.com/developers/applications/me.
 Put the bot's token inside config.py.
 If you are running on Windows, run `python bot.py` or double-click run.bat to launch the auto-restarter (it will restart the bot if it crashes for whatever reason).
 If you are running on a UNIX-based system, run either `python3 bot.py` or `python3.5 bot.py`.

 ## Changelog

+4/24/2017 - Fixed injured traitor and no other wolfteam ending the game in a villwin (injured mechanic should only apply to wolfwin); Fixed multiple gunner templates being applied to a wolf that kills multiple gunners; Any gunner death caused by wolf allows wolf to steal gun (harlot-gunner visiting wolf/victim), and wolf targeting gunner-harlot while they are visiting will not allow wolf to steal gun; Night deaths and a whole slew of more things are now sorted; Lycanthropy now works on harlot visiting wolf, harlot visiting victim; Added a new CS totem

 4/7/2017 - Rebalanced default slightly; Disabled restrictions on voting for belunga mode; Added hunter; Added hunter to gamemodes